Josh Rosen*, QB, UCLA

 Height: 6-3.
 Weight: 225.
 Projected 40 Time: 4.81.
 Projected Round (2018): 5-7.
-1/22/18: Shimonek was the Red Raiders' replacement for Pat Mahomes in 2017, and Shimonek had a quality year beating up on a conference that lacks defense.
+2/10/18: Shimonek was the Red Raiders' replacement for Pat Mahomes in 2017, and Shimonek had a quality year beating up on a conference that lacks defense.
+In 2017, he completed 67 percent of his passes for 3,963 yards with 33 touchdowns and 10 interceptions.
 Some sources feel that Shimonek has arm talent and is an interesting prospect for the NFL.
-In 2017, Shimonek completed 67 percent of his passes for 3,963 yards with 33 touchdowns and 10 interceptions.
-Shimonek had a solid week of practice at the East-West Shrine, and one general manager told me that Shimonek was by far his favorite quarterback in St. Petersburg.

 Riley Ferguson, QB, Memphis